Applandeo/Material-Calendar-View/README.md

 * Array of months names: ```app:monthsNames="[array]"``` (array must contains 12 names)
 * Array of abbreviations of days of the week: ```app:daysNames="[array]"``` (array must contains 7 abbreviations)

+## Get in touch
+It would be great if you decide to use our component in your project.
+It’s open source, feel free.
+Write to us at hi@applandeo.com if you want to be listed and we will include your app in our repo.
+If you have any questions or suggestions just let us know.

 ## License
 ```